apache/template-site/content/pages/faq.md

 # Process

 ## What about the Maturity Model?
-Haven’t other projects bypassed incubation by meeting these requirements?
+Have other projects bypassed incubation by meeting these requirements?

 In March 2015 Apache Zest (now Polygene) became the first project to enter the ASF as a Top-Level Project &mdash; without entering the Apache Incubator.
 As